cwoodruff/book-network-programming-csharp/Chapter14/chapter14.md

 Finally, it's crucial to secure your endpoints by enforcing HTTPS, validating sender authenticity, and filtering traffic through middleware or attributes.
 This responsible approach to designing your routes and endpoints creates a scalable framework ready to integrate with the diverse and dynamic world of WebHooks.
 The following sections will build upon this foundation, guiding you through sending WebHooks and handling advanced patterns.

-### Talking the Talk: Handling Incoming WebHook Requests
+### Talking the Talk: Handling and Securing Incoming WebHook Requests

-Handling incoming WebHook requests requires attention to detail to ensure they are processed accurately, securely, and efficiently.
-Once a WebHook request reaches your endpoint, the next step is parsing and validating the payload, responding appropriately to the sender, and triggering the necessary internal workflows.
-ASP.NET Core, with its flexibility and adherence to best practices, empowers you to handle these requests precisely.
+Effectively handling and securing WebHook receivers requires attention to detail and adherence to best practices.
+Your first step is ensuring incoming WebHook requests are processed accurately, securely, and efficiently.
+This involves parsing and validating the payload, authenticating the sender, and triggering the appropriate internal workflows, all while safeguarding your application from potential threats.

+#### Parsing and Validating Requests

-Begin by defining an action method, a crucial component that processes the incoming request.
-For instance, envision a WebHook for a GitHub repository event:
+Begin by defining action methods in your ASP.NET Core controllers to process incoming requests.
+For instance, a WebHook receiver for a GitHub event might look like this:

 ```C#
 [HttpPost]